gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 ## Branching or not?

 I am not a big fan of branching, especially not in a database environment.
-I prefer to have a development process where you implement features.
-The code changes initially do not impact production code by using constructs like conditional compiling (available since Oracle 10) and Apex Build Options (or if nothing else is available if/then/else) based on a configuration (for instance a package header defining some boolean constants).
+I prefer to have a development process where you develop your changes as feature toggles (feature on/off).
+The changes initially do not impact production code by using constructs like conditional compiling (available since Oracle Database 10) and APEX Build Options (or if nothing else is available if/then/else) based on a configuration (for instance a package header defining some boolean constants).
 Those constructions allow you to enable/disable parts of the code.
 In the database you could even go further using Edition Based Redefinition (EBR) but that seems only necessary for applications running 24x7.
+EBR allows you to run multiple versions of packages and views in parallel - depending on the application or the user, the desired version of each database object is selected.

 # Conclusion